Using Pinterest Images on a Blog – The Dirty Truth!

 How to Get FREE Images for Your Blog

 By far the BEST way to get free images for your blog is to take out your phone and take pictures.
-Yes, create the images yourself even if they suck is the BEST way.
+Yes, creating the images yourself, even if they suck, is the BEST way.

 If you’re talking about a topic where it’s hard to use your own images, then another option is stock photos.
 There are 3 places I love to go to for free images.